OpenVidu/openvidu.io-docs/docs/advanced-features/media-codecs.md

 ### COMPOSED recording

 All of OpenVidu's [COMPOSED recording](advanced-features/recording/#composed-recording){:target="_blank"} files get generated the same way, and they are not affected by other features such as *Forced Video Codec*.
-COMPOSED recordings are actually made from adding a ghost participant in the session and recording its whole screen; this process uses MP3 and H.264 for audio and video respectively, and they are stored into an MP4 container format, where the recording file extension is `.mp4`.
+COMPOSED recordings are actually made from adding a ghost participant in the session and recording its whole screen; this process uses AAC and H.264 for audio and video respectively, and they are stored into an MP4 container format, where the recording file extension is `.mp4`.

 ### Limitations {: #limitations }